rasteric/giuplus/README.md

 # giuplus
-additional widgets for the Giu Go GUI
+additional widgets for the Giu immediate mode GUI for Go based on imgui